 The border between Ceuta and Melilla, Spain and Morocco.

 What about walls in particular sparked your interest?

-You’ve done a lot of traveling through a lot of different areas, and some have been dangerous.
+You’ve done a lot of travelling through a lot of different areas, and some have been dangerous.
 Have you ever worried about your safety?

 You can’t stay long in a place before you have to go.
 You drive around and you see something and then you photograph ten, maybe 15, 20 minutes tops, then you go off.